mermaid-js/mermaid/docs/theming.md

         'securityLevel': 'loose', 'theme': 'base'
     });
 ```
 **Notes**: Only site owners can use the `mermaidAPI.initialize` call to set values.
-Site-Users will have to use `%%init%%` to modify configurations.
+Site-Users will have to use `%%init%%` to modify configurations, everytime they create a diagram.

 ## Themes at the Local or Current Level
 When Generating a diagram using on a webpage that supports mermaid.
 It is also possible to override site-wide theme settings locally, for a specific diagram, using directives, as long as it is not prohibited by the `secure` array.